Best Wineries for Wine Tasting in Northern Virginia

 How to Get To Northern Virginia Wineries

 Starting just 40 minutes outside of Washington D.C., the Northern Virginia wine region is spread throughout a number of different cities.
 The region is frequently visited by city dwellers on day trips.
-If you fly in, Dulles International Airport is the closest airport — only a 20 minute drive away.
+If you fly in, Dulles International Airport is the closest airport — only a 20-minute drive away.

 Since the wineries are so spread out, it’s best to create a game plan before heading out to wineries.
 Virginiawine.org has a comprehensive list of Northern Virginia wine trails that offer suggested wineries to visit in each area.
-It could take you a couple dozen trips to this area to get around to all the great wineries.
+It could take you a couple of dozen trips to this area to get around to all the great wineries.

 You’ll notice at the tasting rooms that there are no shortage of groups in limos.
 While it might seem cliche, if you have a larger group, it’s a good way to get around as long as you’re not one of those groups.
 There can be quite a bit of driving between each winery.

-Where to Taste
+Where to Go Wine Tasting

 Sunset Hills Winery